mattnoth/diskshelf/README.md

 ### Technologies

-React.js, Sass, Bootstrap, React Router, React Router Dom React Video Player
+React.js, Sass, Bootstrap, React Router, React Router Dom, React Video Player

 ### Getting Started
 The page will automatically load the currently highest viewed games.
 Search any term, and filter search by platform, genre, or decade of release.
 EX. try to search "Mario"; decade 1980s